Split Rail Fence

 2. Fill in around the post with dirt/concrete.

-3. Insert the rails into this post and set the other ends of rails beside the hole for the next post (called a line post, because it has slots on both sides of the post).
+3. Insert the rails into this post and set the other ends of the rails beside the hole for the next post (called a line post because it has slots on both sides of the post).

 4. Install the 2nd post into its post hole and insert the ends of the rails into it.

-6. Repeat the process again starting with step 3.
+6. Repeat the process, starting with step 3.

 Split Rail Fence - Installation

-You can use the same string that you used to layout the location of the post holes for making sure that the fence stays straight while installing the posts/rails.
+You can use the string you used to lay out the post holes to ensure that the fence stays straight while installing the posts/rails.

 Finishing Up

-After all of the posts and rails have been installed and the posts have been secured in place with dirt/gravel/concrete, secure each end of the rails into the cedar posts using a 3.5" galvanized deck screw.
+After installing the posts and rails, secure each end of the rails into the cedar posts using 3.5" galvanized deck screws.

 Rails Secured into the Posts with Deck Screws